ozyurtf/io-scheduler/README.md

 # Message Signaled Interrupts

 So the hardware lines, physical electrical connection or a signal path, between the IO device and programmable interrupt controller are too limited because of pin count restrictions on the CPU and motherboard.
 Because of this, as the number of devices in a system increases, the limited number of interrupt lines becomes a bottleneck.

+So there is another mechanism in which the IO device writes the data that describes the interrupt to the designated memory-mapped IO address.
+And the act of writing the data to this specific memory address triggers the interrupt.
+This mechanism is called Message signaled interrupts.

+The PCI (bus) detects this write operation and then delivers the interrupt to the appropriate CPU based on the information written to the memory address.

+Message signalled interrupts provide high degree of programmability in interrupt handling.
+In other words the IO devices can be configured to create specific interrupts based on their requirements when we use message signalled interrupts.

+# Issues with Interrupt Processing